José Ángel López (footballer, born 1999): Club career

+Michalovce

 On 7 August 2025, it was announced that López would be joining Slovak First League club Zemplín Michalovce.
 The first Mexican footballer in the history of the Michalovce club signed a two-year contract.
+López made his debut for the club in a 4–2 home loss against MŠK Žilina.
+He played 10 matches in until the winter break, not being able to contribute a goal nor an assist.